mikemayer67/XMLFunc/readme.md

 Invocation
 ---------

-There are two variations on the invocation method for an XMLFunc object:
+There is a single invocation method for an XMLFunc object:

     XMLFunc::Number eval(const std::vector<XMLFunc::Number> &args) const
-    XMLFunc::Number eval(const XMLFunc::Number *args) const

-- In both cases, **args** is a list of values being passed to the function for evaluation.
+- **args** is a list of values being passed to the function for evaluation.
-- In both cases, the length of the list must match or exceed the number of arguments identified in the \<arglist> element in the input XML
-- In the first case, having insufficient values results in a std::runtime_error being thrown.
+- the length of the list must match or exceed the number of arguments identified in the \<arglist> element in the input XML having insufficient values results in a std::runtime_error being thrown.
-- In the second case, having insufficient values will almost certainly result in unpredictable results and may very will likely lead to a segmentation fault.

 _See the description of the XMLFunc::Number class below._